JAlcocerT/JAlcocerT/content/docs/Entrepreneur/bip.md

 * `make install` - Prepare the dependencies for local development
 * `make dev` - Run development server
 * `make container` - Build and Run in Docker container

+Create the z-development-plan.md with independent and testable phases that can be completed sequentially.

+When it is completed, create a z-walkthrough.md with the steps to deploy the application and what each part of the tech stack does on a high level to bring the features to life.
 ```

 > This time I was more specific than others on the [UI, with **MUI** ](https://jalcocert.github.io/JAlcocerT/blog/dev-web-code-css/#material-ui---mui)